Heavy-Duty Utility Shelves

 When you find a good space, mark the perimeter of the opening and use a drywall keyhole saw to cut it out.
 Measure the opening and subtract 1/4 in. from the height and width to determine the outer dimensions of your cabinet.

 Don't waste all that space between joists in a basement or garage.
 Screw wire shelving to the underside of the joists.
-Use a standard 8-ft. x 16-in. length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
+An 8-ft. x 16-in. length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
 Don't forget that wire shelving also shines on walls.
 Learn the best practices for installing wire shelving here.

 Build this handy stool in one hour and park it in your closet.
 You can also use it as a step to reach the high shelf.
-All you need is a 4x4 sheet of 3/4-in. plywood, wood glue and a handful of 8d finish nails.
+All you need is a 4 x 4-ft. sheet of 3/4-in. plywood, wood glue and a handful of 8d finish nails.
 Cut the plywood pieces according to the illustration.
 Spread wood glue on the joints, then nail them together with 8d finish nails.
 First nail through the sides into the back.
 Then nail through the top into the sides and back.
 Finally, mark the location of the two shelves and nail through the sides into the shelves.
 Don't have floor space to spare?
 Build these super simple wall-mounted shoe organizers instead!

 If you use different-size containers, adjust the distance between the uprights so the 2x2s will catch the lip of the container.
 Then adjust the spacing of the horizontal rungs for a snug fit when the container is angled as shown.